 The Company accounts for leases in accordance with ASC Topic 842, "Leases."
 The Company determines whether a contract is a lease at contract inception or for a modified contract at the modification date.
 At inception or modification, the Company recognizes right-of-use assets ("ROU") and related lease liabilities on the balance sheet for all leases greater than one year in duration.
 Lease liabilities and their corresponding ROU assets are initially measured at the present value of the unpaid lease payments as of the lease commencement date.
 If the lease contains a renewal and/or termination option, the exercise of the option is included in the term of the lease if the Company is reasonably certain that a renewal or termination option will be exercised.
 As the Company's leases do not provide an implicit rate, the Company uses an estimated incremental borrowing rate ("IBR") based on the information available at the commencement date of the respective lease to determine the present value of future payments.
-The IBR is determined by estimating what it would cost the Company to borrow a collateralized amount equal to the total lease payments over the lease term based on the contractual terms of the lease and the location of the leased asset.
+The IBR is determined by and the location of the lease dasset.